Is It Too Late to Socialize My Dog? (All You Need to Know) Skip to content

 Signs of an Under Socialized Dog

-• General fearfulness or aggression around people and dogs
+• Fear or aggression around people and other dogs

 Best Time to Socialize Your Dog